Jane Lippitt Patterson: Education

 As a child, she was thoughtful and studious.
 She never appeared in school with a half-learned lesson.
 The "Log School-house on the Gore," which Patterson memorialized in one of her stories, "Willitts and I," furnished the neighborhood an intellectual center, and in summer, when some girl acted as teacher, or in winter, when an old professor graced the low room, there was enough to learn, and, always, either there or at home, the needed help for Patterson.

 At the age of 12, she became ill, and for three years, was unable to attend the "Log School-house on the Gore".
-When she returned with regularity, at the age of 15, it was in the capacity of teacher.
+When she returned with regularity, at the age of 15, it was in the capacity of a teacher.
 She was then scarcely well, and the walk down and up the precipitous banks of Pine Run accelerated her heart-beats much beyond what was healthy for her, but the school needed a teacher, and she needed the school.